Posted on 2 Comments

 10 symptoms of of overtraining in running

-• It’s all in the hips, run from your hips and drive forward with your knees.
+• Hip Engagement: Run from your hips and drive forward with your knees.
+This encourages powerful strides and reduces unnecessary strain on your legs.

-Keep your upper torso straight.
-The head should be up with your eyes looking ahead.
+• Keep your upper torso upright and your head up, with your eyes focused ahead.

-Swing your arms naturally, while your elbows about 90 degrees and close to your body.
+• Swing your arms naturally, keeping your elbows bent at about 90 degrees and close to your body to maintain balance and momentum.

-The following video shows very well principles of proper running technique.
+The video below by Salming Running effectively demonstrates the principles of proper running technique.

 SALMING RUNNING WHEEL | by Salming Running ( (02:57)